-Fiscal notes are attached to all nonappropriation bills to show the financial impact of the legislation on an agency.
-Many bills have zero fiscal notes.
+Fiscal notes are attached to all non-appropriation bills to show the financial impact of the legislation on an agency.
+Many bills have fiscal notes that show no fiscal impact (i.e., a zero fiscal note).
 A fiscal note can go through multiple versions as a bill progresses and changes.